 ALL are the same before the LORD.

-According Paul, there is no Jew and there is no Greek before God; “If”… if you are in Christ, “then” you are Abraham’s offspring!
+According to Paul, there is no Jew and there is no Greek before God; “If”… if you are in Christ, “then” you are Abraham’s offspring!
 Not a Jew and not a gentile, but an Israelite; please read the study, ‘Are You Grafted Into Israel?
 Part 4: No Longer Gentile‘.

 According to Paul, “all in Christ” are the same.
 The same father Abraham, the same offspring and the same heir.
 Not one set of rules for the believer of Jewish origins and a different set of rules for the believer of non-Jewish origins.
 The same offspring, the same body, the same heir.